edwarddu2001/DiscordBot/README.md

 # DiscordBot
-Authors: Ajay Desai, Edward Du, Jeffrey Zhang, Tausif Khan
+Authors: Edward Du, Ajay Desai

 A cool little Discord bot that plays music in voice channels!
 You can add songs to the queue, pause songs, or skip songs whenever.